Hyperbolic groups acting improperly: Dehn filling

 \subsection{Relatively hyperbolic group pairs}

 We refer the reader to \cite{rhds} for a background on relatively hyperbolic groups.
 In that paper, given a group pair $(G,\mc{P})$ (consisting of finitely generated groups) a space called the {\em cusped space} is built, which is $\delta$--hyperbolic (for some $\delta$) if and only if $(G,\mc{P})$ is relatively hyperbolic.
-See \cite[Section 3]{rhds} for the construction and basic geometry of the cusped space.
+The cusped space is built by attaching \emph{combinatorial horoballs} to a Cayley graph for $G$.
+Each combinatorial horoball $H$ has vertex set $tP\times\bZ_{\ge 0}$ for some coset $tP$ of some $P\in \mc{P}$, and is hyperbolic.
+A vertex $(g,n)$ of such a horoball is said to have \emph{depth $n$}.
+The depth $0$ vertices of the cusped space are exactly the vertices of the Cayley graph; if two vertices are connected by an edge, then their depths differ by at most one.
+See \cite[Section 3]{rhds} for more information about the construction and geometry of the cusped space.
 The following result is essentially contained in \cite[Theorem 7.11]{bowditch:relhyp}.

 \begin{theorem} Suppose that $G$ is a hyperbolic group and that $\mc{P}$ is a finite collection of subgroups of $G$.
 Then $(G,\mc{P})$ is relatively hyperbolic if and only if $\mc{P}$ is an almost malnormal family of quasi-convex subgroups. \end{theorem} Recall that $\mc{P} = \{ P_1 , \ldots , P_n \}$ is {\em almost malnormal} if whenever $P_i \cap P_j^g$ is infinite, we have $i = j$ and $g \in P_i$.